 A walkable trail to improve linkages between communities by connecting the Surf Coast and Great Ocean Walks was advocated for by the Wye River, Separation Creek and Kennett River community after the 2015 Christmas Day bushfire.

 The initial concept has since evolved into a 'series of trails’ to provide multiple, all seasons walking experiences that are connected to local townships, linking them together and extending tourism opportunities throughout the year.

-With feasibility studies completed, planning is now underway with the trails to be constructed in stages over two years during 2023 and 2024.
+With feasibility studies completed, designing and planning is now underway with the trails to be constructed in stages from 2023 and 2025.